 Unlock The Answers

 Moses received something else on Mount Sinai.
-It is what I would refer to as key of interpretation.
+It is what I would refer to as the key of interpretation.
 These were used to unlock the answers that the future would pose.
-The Torah was written as a timely and a timeless document.
-What this means is that the Torah may have been given 3300 years ago in the Sinai desert, however the principles recorded in her are timeless.
+The Torah was written as a timely and timeless document.
+What this means is that the Torah may have been given 3300 years ago in the Sinai desert, however, the principles recorded in her are timeless.

 For example, when the Torah speaks of my ox goring your cow, that was a specific example for that time.
 Today very few of us live in a place where we own cows, or where cows walk the street.
 We understand that the principles regarding the responsibility to protect our property and others apply to how we drive our cars.
-The reality may change but the principle remains in affect.
+The reality may change but the principle remains in effect.
 Timely and timeless.